Doctor of Philosophy (PhD) Degree in the field of Political Science

 Requirements for the Coordinated PhD/MA Degree Program in Political Science and Statistics

-To earn a non-thesis Master of Arts (MA) in the field of Statistics, students in the PhD program in Political Science must additionally:
+To earn a non-thesis Master of Arts (MA) in the field of Statistics, students in the PhD program in Political Science must:

-• Earn a grade of 'B+' or better in four courses in statistical methodology in the Political Science department, which must include POLI 504, POLI 505, POLI 506, and POLI 507.
+• Earn a minimum grade of B+ (3.33 grade points) or above in four courses in statistical methodology in the Political Science department, which must include four of the following six courses: POLI 502, POLI 504, POLI 505, POLI 506, POLI 507, or POLI 511.

-• Earn a grade of 'B' or better in each of six courses from the Department of Statistics.
+• Earn a minimum grade of B (3.00 grade points) or above in each of six courses from the Department of Statistics.
 Four of these courses must be STAT 605, STAT 518STAT 519, and STAT 615.
-Other acceptable courses are STAT 616 and courses at the 500-level and above, subject to the approval by the Director of Graduate studies in the Department of Statistics (or another person designated by the chairperson of the Statistics department).
+The remaining two elective courses may be selected among any other graduate-level (500-level or above) coursework in STAT, subject to the approval by the Director of Graduate Studies in the Department of Statistics (or another person designated by the chairperson of the Statistics department).
 Courses that are jointly listed between two departments (cross-listed) are counted as a course in the home department.
-Note: completion of POLI 504 and POLI 505 will be considered as meeting the prerequisite requirements for STAT 519.

-• Complete a major project that has strong statistical content.
-The project may be directed by faculty in Political Science, but must be pre-approved by the Director of Graduate Studies in the Department of Statistics (or another person designated by the chairperson of the Statistics department).
-The doctoral proposal in Political Science may satisfy this requirement, but must be successfully defended.
+• Complete a major project that has strong statistical content and have the project approved by the Director of Graduate Studies in the Department of Statistics (or another person designated by the chairperson of the Statistics department), prior to conferral of the MA degree, by obtaining the appropriate signature on section 2 of the (previously filed) form: Plan of Study: Non-thesis MA, Joint PhD-MA in Political Science and Statistics.

 Additional Information